Data Integration Via Analysis of Subspaces (DIVAS): Methodology

 Let $\Xb_1,\dots,\Xb_K$ be data blocks each containing the same set of $n$ data objects and distinct sets of $d_1,\dots, d_K$ traits.
 In matrix calculations we follow the bioinformatics convention where matrix columns are data objects and matrix rows are traits (i.e. the matrix $\Xb_k$ has $d_k$ rows and $n$ columns).
 In our data model, shown in \eqref{eq:datamodel}, each data block is assumed to be a low-rank signal matrix $\Ab_k$ plus a full-rank noise matrix $\Eb_k$:

-We assume each entry of $\Eb_k$ is independent with identical variance $\sigma^2$.
+We assume each entry of $\Eb_k$ is independent with identical variance $\sigma^2$ and finite fourth moment.
 For inferential purposes, we also assume \textit{rotational invariance} between signal and noise data matrices.
 The mathematical details of this assumption are provided in Section~\ref{sec:rotboot} where they are maximally relevant.

 Further discussion of the modeling assumptions for DIVAS requires notation for describing different collections of data blocks in detail.
 Consider the power set $2^{\{1,\dots,K\}}$ as a set of index sets, where each element $\ib\in2^{\{1,\dots,K\}}$ represents a particular collection of data block indices.
 Each $\ib$ indexes a shared structure among the data blocks $\Xb_k$ with $ k\in\ib$.
 Denote by $|\ib|$ the cardinality of $\ib$.